awsdocs/aws-cdk-guide/doc_source/work-with-cdk-python.md

 After initializing the project, activate the project's virtual environment\.
 This allows the project's dependencies to be installed locally in the project folder, instead of globally\.

 ```
-source .env/bin/activate
+source .venv/bin/activate
 ```

 **Note**
 You may recognize this as the Mac/Linux command to activate a virtual environment\.
 The Python templates include a batch file, `source.bat`, that allows the same command to be used on Windows\.
-The traditional Windows command, `.env\Scripts\activate.bat`, works, too\.
+The traditional Windows command, `.venv\Scripts\activate.bat`, works, too\.

 Then install the app's standard dependencies: